 Ben Askren, semi-retired former ONE welterweight champion, recently spoke about ONE Championship’s efforts to eliminate weight cutting on the Joe Rogan Experience MMA Show.
 Askren explained “you can’t cut water weight,” because athletes “do hydration and weigh-in on the scale at the same time.”

 He also explained how the organization completed the overhaul by shifting every athlete up one weight class.

 “Essentially, everyone moved up one weight class.
 So, I was the welterweight champion and I was still the welterweight champion, it’s just that the weight class is different.”

 “It’s fantastic.
 On fight week, I would normally start at 183 lbs and cut down to 170 lbs and then hydrate back up.
 But now, I don’t have to do that rehydration process and I’m the exact same size.
 It’s a lot safer.”

 At the very least, however, they’ve taken a step in the right direction.
-What will it take for other MMA organizations to discourage excessive weight cutting?
+What will it take for other MMA organizations to try and discourage excessive and unsafe weight cutting?